GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 This project is provided as is without warranty of any kind, either expressed or implied.
 This includes, but is not limited to, warranties of merchantability and fitness for a particular purpose.
 The entirety of risk, including but not limited to, quality and performance of the project is entirely with you.
 Should any problems or damages arise you assume all costs in connection with this project or its use.

+<h3 id="NPU">No Patent Use</h3>

+This license does not grant permission to use patents of the Licensor and/or Contributors unless explicitly given permission.

+<h3 id="NTU">No Trademark Use</h3>

+This license does not grant permission to use names, trade names, trademarks, service marks, product marks, and/or logos of the Licensor and/or Contributors to endorse or promote creations derived from this project without their explicit permission.

 ## Codes

 The code for the license is set up in the following sections: